HotCakeX/Harden-Windows-Security/README.md

 🔻This is a Defense-in-Depth strategy for High-risk environments🔺

-LOLBins are Microsoft-signed files, meaning they are either native to the Operating System (OS) and come pre-installed, or are available from Microsoft (i.e. a Microsoft program or add-on).
+LOLBins are Microsoft-signed files, meaning they are either native to the Operating System (OS) and come pre-installed, or are available from Microsoft (i.e., a Microsoft program or add-on).
 Despite being legitimate (and well-intentioned) files, these binaries can be exploited by an attacker and used in an attack.